implicit-invocation/tuvi-neo/README.md

 - This is a **calculation engine only** - no UI components
 - ✅ Supports both Gregorian and Lunar calendar input
-- Automatic lunar calendar conversion using `lunar-javascript` library
+- Automatic lunar calendar conversion using `@dqcai/vn-lunar` library
 - All 140+ stars are calculated and positioned
 - Complete Tứ Hóa (Four Transformations) support